YorisNB/SqlPortfolioProjects/README.md

 Special thanks to the YouTube channel "Alex the Analyst" for his contributions to my learning of data analysis, his videos and SQL techniques.

 # Second project : SQL Data Cleaning

+Features:

+Data Analysis: Utilize SQL queries to clean and perform analysis of housing datasets in Nashville.

+Usage:

+Exploring SQL Scripts:
+Take a look at the provided SQL scripts to understand the data cleaning techniques and queries used for processing the Nashville house dataset.
+Running Queries:
+Execute the SQL queries using your preferred SQL database management system (e.g., MySQL, PostgreSQL, SQLite) to clean the dataset according to the defined criteria and standards.
+Analyzing Cleaned Data:
+Utilize the cleaned dataset for further analysis, visualization, or integration into other analytics tools to extract valuable insights into the Nashville housing market.

+Aim:
+The primary objective of this project is to perform comprehensive data cleaning in SQL for the Nashville house dataset.
+By cleaning the dataset, we aim to ensure data accuracy, consistency, and reliability, laying a solid foundation for further analysis and insights extraction.
+The cleaned dataset will facilitate better understanding of housing market trends and dynamics in Nashville.

+Project Structure:

+Scripts:
+Contains SQL scripts specifically designed for data cleaning tasks, including procedures for standardizing data formats, and removing duplicates.
+Data:
+Stores the Nashville house dataset and any associated data files used in the cleaning process.
+This folder ensures easy access to the raw and cleaned datasets for reference and analysis.

+Skills Used:

+Joins
+Converting Data Types
+CTEs (Common Table Expressions)
+Temp Tables (Temporary Tables)
+Windows Functions
+Aggregate Functions
+Creating Views